 A Final Thought on Putter Head Weighting

-There’s been a lot of discussion in the golf world about the various styles of putter heads and which head shape is optimal based on an individual golfer’s stroke path.
+There’s been plenty of discussion about putter head styles and which shape works best for a given stroke path.
 We’ve provided information here on this site, discussing the differences between blade putters and mallet putters and how their respective weight profiles may favor one golfer over another.

 Those articles explained how these different head shapes affect whether a putter tends to swing on an arc path (to the inside on the backswing and to the inside on the through-swing) or whether it allows the putter to move more on a “straight-back-straight-through” path.
 Putters that move on an arc path are usually described as having “toe-hang” (and are usually blade putters), while putters that move more on a straight line are described as “face-balanced” (and are usually mallet putters).